flowkey/user-location/Readme.md

     "public": {
         // ...
     },
-    "mindmax": {
+    "maxmind": {
         "userId": "YOUR_USER_ID",
         "licenseKey": "YOUR_LICENSE_KEY",

         // optional:
-        "service": "SERVICE_TYPE_TO_USE", // The service you'd like to use: insights, city, country (default) "requestTimeout": 2000 // Socket read timeout in milliseconds to wait for reply from MaxMind (default: 2000) }
+        "service": "SERVICE_TYPE_TO_USE", // The service (precision) you'd like to use: insights, city, country (default).
+Remember to turn off sanitization.
+        "requestTimeout": 2000 // Socket read timeout in milliseconds to wait for reply from MaxMind (default: 2000) }
 }